rodrigoneumann/photographer-ms4/README.md

 <img src="https://photographer-static.s3.eu-west-2.amazonaws.com/media/Screenshot+2020-06-12+at+18.08.58.png" target="_blank" width="450" rel="noopener" alt="Youtube Editing">
 </div>

-On the services page in the video editing section for YouTubers, 3 plan options are available:
+Three plan options are available for YouTubers in the services page, in the video editing section:
-<p>Single Job, which consists of a single edited and revised video.</p>
+<p>Single Job: Which consists of a single edited and revised video.</p>
-Weekly plan which consists of one week of subscription with up to 3 videos edited and reviewed.
+Weekly plan: Which consists of one week of subscription with up to 3 videos edited and reviewed.
-<p>Monthly plan that consists of a month of subscription with up to 20 edited and reviewed videos.</p>
+<p>Monthly plan: Which consists of a month of subscription with up to 20 edited and reviewed videos.</p>
 <p>After choosing the plan, it is necessary to click on the Hire Me button, which redirects the user to the payment screen.</p>
-**The user must be logged in the system before going to the payment page, if not logged in, he will be taken to the login page.
+**The user must be logged in the system before going to the payment page, otherwise, he/she will be taken to the login page.

 #### Subscription Payment Page
 <div align="center">
 <img src="https://photographer-static.s3.eu-west-2.amazonaws.com/media/Screenshot+2020-06-12+at+18.22.06.png" target="_blank" width="250" rel="noopener" alt="Subscription Plan Payment">
 </div>

-On the payment page of the plan, data such as name and email of the logged-in user, such as the selected subscription plan and the price are automatically filled in. the only field available for the user to fill in is the card details, expiration date, security code and postcode.
+Data such as name and email of the logged-in user, the selected subscription plan and the price are automatically filled in on the payment page.
+The only field available to be filled in by the user is the card number, expiration date, security code and postcode.
 After filling in without typing errors, the customer can click on PAY NOW to complete the payment.

 #### Payment Successful Page
 <div align="center">